tinamayswinkels/sbe/_drafts/new-draft.md

 Back in the office, I continued to deepen my technical skills by reviewing the Specification 44 course in the Better Building tool.
 This course is essential for conducting H6P1 (Thermal Performance) and H6P2 (Whole-of-Home) simulations, both of which rely heavily on correctly configuring the “Building” settings.

-I then applied these learnings to a case study of Le Corbusier's Villa Savoye, using the Better Building tool to explore its performance characteristics.
+I then applied these learnings to a case study of Le Corbusier’s Villa Savoye, using the Better Building tool to explore its performance characteristics.

 ![](/uploads/villa-savoye-exploded-iso.jpg)